Article published on the 1st of March, 2023.

 1. Introduction

-Step execution rules make it possible to control the execution of a specific step in a given WorkPoint Automate process.
+Step execution rules make it possible to control the execution of steps in a given WorkPoint Automate processes.

 It can e.g. be used to configure that a specific step should be skipped based on one or more conditions.

-It can also be used to evaluate a condition in the process and put it on hold based on the result.
+Before execution rules can be used to evaluate a condition before a given step is executed and perform a selected action based on the result of said evaluation.
+An example could be to skip a step if the value in a previous form was below a specific number.
+Another examples could be to evaluate a condition in the process and put it on hold based on the result.
 The user can then go back to a previous step and resolve whatever input resulted in the on-hold result.

-In this article we will go through how to configure step execution rules, as well as give a couple of examples of use.
+In this article we will go through how to configure the different types of step execution rules, as well as give a couple of examples of use.

 2. Configuration